sjain1992/awesome-tech/docs/qa.md

 - [DZone: Best Practices in Mobile App Testing 🌟🌟](https://dzone.com/articles/best-practices-in-mobile-app-testing) Here are some challenges and best practices to keep in mind while you are performing mobile app testing.
 - [Software Testing is not for Attention Seekers](http://www.darwinrecruitment.com/blog/software-testing-is-not-for-attention-seekers-58178/)
 - [Top 9 qualities of clean code 🌟🌟](https://blog.goyello.com/2013/01/21/top-9-principles-clean-code/)
+- [Dzone: When Does Continuous Testing Happen? 🌟🌟](https://dzone.com/articles/when-does-continuous-testing-happen) The main goal of continuous testing is to help ship your code faster as well as to give your customers high-quality releases.

 [![dzone_refcard_refactoring_patterns](images/dzone_refcard_refactoring_patterns.png)](https://dzone.com/refcardz/refactoring-patterns)